BAsh2365/F1_Snowflake_Data_Modeling_Project/README.md

 ## Resources

-- Use of Snowflake CoCo Agent for data indentation and semantic syntax errors
+- Use of Snowflake CoCo Agent for SQL CTE indentation and semantic syntax errors

 - https://www.geeksforgeeks.org/software-testing/fact-table/